BlayneBaker/Claude-Monet/README.md

   <body>
   <h1>Claude Monet</h1>
   <h2>People discuss my art and pretend to understand, as if it were necessary to understand when it's simply necessary to love. ~ Claude Monet</h2>
   <p> Art is a thing of beauty and Claude Monet captured that essence.
-From stunning landscapes to devine portraits, Monet encapsulated light, beauty, and awe in his paintings.
-With calculated strokes and a passionate hand, Monet brought to life the world in which surrounded him and inspired wonder in all who viewed his works.
-An honest, hard working man who lived for nature and his devote love for his wife Camille, Claude Monet changed art's cutlure and standards for the better, while leaving a piece of elegance and grace behind for all eternity through his numerous paintings.
+From stunning landscapes to divine portraits, Monet encapsulated light, beauty, and awe in his paintings.
+With calculated strokes and a passionate hand, Monet brought to life the world that surrounded him.
+An honest, hard working man who lived for nature and a devote love for his wife Camille, Claude Monet changed art's cutlure and standards for the better, while leaving a piece of elegance and grace behind for all eternity through his numerous paintings.

   </p>